jhu-oose/www.jhu-oose.com/iterations/0/index.md

 After you register your group, the group members are invited to a GitHub Team called `jhu-oose/{{site.course}}-group-<identifier>`, which grants you access to a repository at `https://github.com/jhu-oose/{{site.course}}-group-<identifier>`.
 You’ll use this repository throughout the course to submit iterations, receive reviews, communicate with your advisor, and so forth.

-Your group will be assigned a temporary advisor when you register your group, and by the end of [Iteration 1](/iterations/1) you’ll be assigned a permanent advisor.
+By the end of Sprint 1, you’ll be assigned a permanent advisor.